SinaBoby/CryptoTrackerApp/README.md

 - `data.js` this is our data model.
 Anything we need to store in the browser we place inside the data file
 - `router.js` this file will transition the app from one page to the other and clear the HTML.

-## Backlog

-So what should be built?
-Below is a collection of user stories you can choose from.
-Stories inside of each priority level are not necessarily in order, it's up to your group to decide how they fit into your strategy.
-These are also just suggestion, feel free to change them or create your own!
-Feel free to get creative.

-## Must-Haves

-> these are necessary for basic usability

-- [x] A user can see one question at a time, stepping through the quiz
-- [ ] A user can select an answer for each question
-- [ ] A user can know which questions they got correct and incorrect (either immediately or at the end of the quiz)
-- [ ] A user can see the correct answer for questions (either immediately or at the end of the quiz)
-- [ ] A user can see their score at the end of the quiz

-## Nice-to-Haves

-> if time, add more features!

-- [ ] A user can see their score update in real-time as they select answers
-- [ ] A user can refresh the page and still have his/her given answers available
-- [ ] A user has access to resources for further study on each question
-- [ ] A user can "cheat" to see the correct answer, this forfeits the question
-- [ ] A user can get more points for fast answers (if your quiz works like a test)
-- [ ] A user can learn the about the correct answer and look into resources (if your quiz is more educational)
-- [ ] Transition between pages or question look fancy like TypeForm for example
-- [ ] Anything else you can think of... go nuts!